Friday, June 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Multi-Gig explained: Here’s a Multi-Gig switch, the Ubiquiti Enterprise 8 PoE, with two SFP+ ports and eight 2.5GBASE-T ports in action.

-To have a Multi-Gig connection, the two devices at the two ends of a link must support this standard, and the data throughput between a pair always caps at the rate of the slower member.
+To have a Multi-Gig connection, the two devices at the ends of a link must support this standard, and the data throughput between them is always capped at the slowest device’s rate.

 You’ll also find routers or switches with just one Multi-Gig port, with the rest being Gigabit.
 In this case, the Multi-Gig port is not useless.
 The device hosted by a Multi-Gig port can simultaneously deliver full Gigabit connections to multiple devices.

-For example, a server connected at 5Gbps to a router can theoretically deliver full 1Gbps speed to up to five Gigabit devices simultaneously.
+For example, a server connected at 5Gbps to a router can theoretically deliver full 1Gbps speeds to up to five Gigabit devices simultaneously.

 Many home routers have just a single Multi-Gig port.
-In this case, the port can work exclusively or selectively for the WAN or LAN sides.
-The former (WAN side) is for those with super-fast broadband speed, and the latter is for those with a super-fast local client, like a NAS server.
+In this case, the port can operate exclusively on the WAN or selectively on the WAN or LAN side.
+The former (WAN side) is for those with super-fast broadband, and the latter is for those with a super-fast local client, such as a NAS server.

 Tip